opulencephp/docs/bootstrappers.md

 ```

 <h4 id="targeted-bindings">Targeted Bindings</h4>
-If you take advantage of [targeted bindings](dependency-injection#targeted-bindings) in your lazy bootstrapper, you must say so in `getBindings()`.
-You do this by denoting targeted bindings as an array in the format `[BoundClass => TargetClass]`.
+If you take advantage of [targeted bindings](dependency-injection#targeted-bindings) in your lazy bootstrapper, you must indicate so in `getBindings()` by denoting targeted bindings in the format `[BoundClass => TargetClass]`.
 Let's say your repository class looks like this:

 ```php
 namespace MyApp;